 - Blackdown Hills AONB.
 Also see the Historic England project page, and summaries of the main themes in the Historic Environment Record webpages.

 - East and Mid Devon River Catchments.
-Also, illustrated summaries of the main themes can be viewed within the Historic Environment Record webpages, and also see pages 12-13 of the summer 2015 edition of Exe Press).
+Also, illustrated summaries of the main themes can be viewed within the Historic Environment Record webpages.

 - South Devon Coast RCZAS.
 Also, illustrated summaries of the main themes are also available in the Historic Environment Record pages.